CIA activities in Vietnam: Vietnam 1955

-During one encounter in early 1955, Diem rejected US ambassadorial representative J. Lawton Collins's nominee for commander of the Army of Republic of Vietnam.
+During one encounter in early 1955, Diem rejected U.S. ambassadorial representative J. Lawton Collins's nominee for commander of the Army of Republic of Vietnam.
 Collins wanted competence, whereas Diem preferred someone loyal.

 On April 27, 1955, the Battle of Saigon had begun.
 The private crime syndicate Binh Xuyen and the Vietnamese National Army would wage conflict for around a month in Cholon.
 The Binh Xuyen had been influential (as a powerful Saigon gang) in post-colonial Vietnam, and had even stolen arms and fought the French, however they were defeated quickly.
 Diem had issued the Binh Xuyen an ultimatum to come under control or be eliminated.
 The damage caused by the fighting resulted in around a thousand casualties, and tens of thousands more homeless.

 In January 1956 Diem promulgated Ordinance 6, which authorized detention and reeducation for anyone considered a danger to the state.
 This led to a problem of overcrowding as there were already 20,000 alleged communists that had been placed in detention camps since 1954, according to Diem's Information Ministry.
 Lansdale claimed that there were 7,000 political detainees in Saigon's Chi Hoa prison alone.

 Operation Brotherhood, created by Ramon Magsaysay in the Philippines, had its first medical team beginning in late 1954.
 By 1955, it had more than 100 doctors and nurses at 10 medical center locations in South Vietnam to treat refugees and to train Vietnamese medical personnel.
 The second pacification operation was launched late April 1955 in the southern Dinh Dinh and northern Phu Yen portion of Central Vietnam.